senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 There are no additional functions that read or compare `POINTS`, no hidden success strings, and no conditional branches based on the user’s input.
 The program simply prints the current value of a global integer (which starts at 0), reads a new value from stdin, and exits.

 Reading the comments on the challenge clarified the author’s intent: the goal is not to discover a secret value, but rather to **manipulate the program or its data so that it reports points greater than zero**.
-Other solvers achieved this by patching the format string, modifying the immediate value passed to `printf`, or editing the global variable in memory with a debugger.

-TODO: something about a simple patch here

-To get a static offset suitable for a trainer, I located the instruction in `main` that zeroed EAX just before calling `printf.constprop.0` (the hard-coded points value).
-In Ghidra that instruction lives at `0x14001193C` and the module image base is `0x140000000`, so the RVA is `0x1193C`.
-At runtime I can compute the patch address as `moduleBase + 0x1193C` and overwrite the instruction bytes via `WriteProcessMemory`, replacing `xor eax,eax` with `mov eax, <non-zero value>`.
+The cleanest “author-intended” solve is to patch the instruction that forces the printed value to 0.
+In `main`, the program executes `xor edx, edx` immediately before loading the format string and calling `printf`.
+Since `EDX` is the 2nd argument register on *Win64*, this guarantees the printed number is always 0.

+To solve it permanently on disk, I replaced that behaviour so `EDX` becomes non-zero before the `printf` call.
+One approach is:
+- Overwrite the bytes starting at the `xor edx, edx` site with a 5-byte instruction that sets `EDX` to a constant (e.g., `mov edx, 99`),
+- And pad any overwritten leftover bytes with `NOP`s so the next real instruction boundary remains valid.

+After patching, the binary consistently prints a `points` value greater than zero without requiring a debugger.

+To push my learning, I built a *Python* trainer that launches the process suspended, finds the module base (*ASLR*-safe), and installs a *trampoline* that redirects execution into a custom *code cave* stub.

+The main technical lessons were:

+- **Instruction size matters:** `xor edx, edx` is 2 bytes, but `mov edx, imm32` and `jmp rel32` are 5 bytes.
+Writing 5 bytes over a 2-byte instruction will clobber neighboring instructions unless you intentionally pad and/or relocate execution.
+- **RIP-relative code must be treated carefully:** relocating code that uses `RIP` relative addressing (`LEA`/`CALL`/`JMP` patterns) requires recomputing displacements, otherwise it will reference the wrong targets.
+- **Memory timing/protection is real:** my initial “code cave inside the module” assumption was wrong.
+That region wasn’t safely unused in the way I assumed, and patching *before initialization* caused crashes.
+Using `VirtualAllocEx` gave me a guaranteed safe RWX region for the stub, which made the trainer reliable.

+In the end, I solved the crackme both ways: the straightforward patch (expected) and a fully runtime-based trainer (hard mode).
+The trainer took longer, but it forced me to internalize *Win64* calling conventions, patch sizing, *trampolines/code caves,* *ASLR*-safe addressing, and real-world memory constraints.
+Which is exactly the kind of practical knowledge I want from these challenges.